 I said, “It does, it makes perfect sense, and this is where Sierra Circuits gets involved.”
 So, before you design that VRM into your 20-layer circuit board you really need to know that’s a good VRM and that it meets the performance you need.
 So, I say you put that on an express prototype board, you evaluate the VRM and you say you know what I really like that VRM, and I know everything about it now, and now you can put it on a 20 layer board with confidence and you know that it’s going to work and I promise you that building those extra boards saves you a very expensive board spin and it made your design cycle shorter.

 8:53 Why is DesignCon so important?

-I have to say that I’ve been involved with DesignCon for probably a decade and I think that one of the things that’s really a focus of DesignCon is that you’ll see signal integrity, power integrity, and EMI engineers here.
-So, even though we don’t speak the language we get to know each other, I think we’re building a rapport I think we are actually learning from each other.
+I have to say that I’m part of DesignCon since probably a decade.
+I think that one of the things that’s really a focus of DesignCon is that you’ll see signal integrity, power integrity, and EMI engineers here.
+So, even though we don’t speak the language we get to know each other.
+I think we’re building a rapport I think we are actually learning from each other.
 People ask me “what is it like being at Design Con?”
 And I say the same thing every year.
 It’s like drinking from two fire hoses at the same time.

 9:22 What’s your favorite part about this year’s DesignCon?

 What’s my favorite part about this year’s DesignCon?
 I would say it’s being the keynote speaker, but I don’t think that’s what you mean.
 Secondary to that, to me, it’s thrilling to see that power integrity has increased in interest so much over last year.
 It was fascinating to me to see all of the power integrity sessions jam-packed full with people sitting in the aisles.
 For me, that was really thrilling.